Bathrooms, Showers & Laundry

 "What if I get my period at camp?"

 These are the questions and concerns voiced by almost every parent and camper before camp starts.
-We understand that the idea of this type of teen girl wilderness adventure travel camp is new to most girls and we'll teach you all you want and need to know about this subject once you arrive to camp.
-Just keep in mind, each girl will have privacy, toilet paper, pads and/or tampons, wet wipes, soap and water available to her all the time at camp and we'll teach you best methods of keeping clean while outdoors.
+We understand that the idea of this type of teen wilderness adventure travel camp is new to most and we'll teach you all you want and need to know about this subject once you arrive to camp.
+Just keep in mind, each camper will have privacy, toilet paper, pads and/or tampons, wet wipes, soap and water available to them all the time at camp and we'll teach you best methods of keeping clean while outdoors.

 Since we are a traveling camp, our bathroom situation changes often.
-For a majority of camp, we are overnighting at established campgrounds where there is a bathroom with flushing toilet, sink and potable drinking water available to us.
+Often we are overnighting at established campgrounds where there is a bathroom with flushing toilet, sink and potable drinking water available to us.

 While we are on the trail away from an established campground there is no running potable water or toilets and we introduce you to Leave No Trace principles that demonstrate proper human waste disposal practices in nature and how to purify water for drinking.

 Personal care and hygiene happens differently at camp than at home.
 We don’t always have a sink to spit our toothpaste into or a mirror to look at ourselves in.
 Your wet wipes come in handy and a bandana with biodegradable soap and water does wonders.
 Everything will be taught to you upon your arrival to camp and you will become very proficient in taking care of your personal hygiene while having fun and adventuring outdoors.
-Read more about Girls Camp - Feminine Hygiene in the Backcountry
+Read more about Feminine Hygiene in the Backcountry